sourcegraph/sourcegraph-public-snapshot/doc/cody/quickstart.md

 ## 3. Ask Cody to add code documentation

 Cody can also create well-crafted code documentation and comments, significantly improving the readability experience.
-You can add it by selecting a code snippet and clicking **Document** from the **Commands** panel.
+You can add it by selecting a code snippet and running the **Document** command.
+Cody will add a comment to the top of the code snippet.
 Alternatively, select the code, and inside the Cody chat window, type `/doc`.
 Cody will add a comment to the top of the code snippet.

 <video width="1920" height="1080" loop playsinline controls style="width: 100%; height: auto; max-width: 50rem">
   <source src="https://storage.googleapis.com/sourcegraph-assets/Docs/Media/code-comments-cody.mp4" type="video/mp4">